dewan-ahmed/quick-labs/instructions/guide-rest-intro/README.md

 ```
 ### Introduction

 When you create a new REST application, the design of the API is important.
 The JAX-RS APIs can be used to create JSON-RPC, or XML-RPC APIs, but it wouldn't be a RESTful service.
 A good RESTful service is designed around the resources that are exposed, and on how to create, read, update, and delete the resources.
-The service responds to **GET** requests to the **/System/properties** path.
+The service responds to **GET** requests to the **/LibertyProject/System/properties** path.
 The **GET** request should return a **200 OK** response that contains all of the JVM's system properties.

 The platform where your application is deployed to is equally important as the design of your application/API.
 OpenShift provides a secure, scalable and universal way to build and deploy your application.
 Regardless of the infrastructure, OpenShift can run your application on private cloud, public cloud or physical machines.
-Although OpenShift offers multiple ways to build your application, you'll be building from your local files using binary build that matches close to a typical developer workflow.
+Although OpenShift offers multiple ways to build your application, you'll be building from your local files using a binary build process that matches close to a typical developer workflow.
 To learn more about OpenShift 4.X build processes, refer to [this link](https://docs.openshift.com/container-platform/4.3/builds/understanding-image-builds.html).

 # Getting Started